-Table 26: Example Software Code
+Table 29: Example Software Code

 Directory Description apb3Demo This example shows how to implement an ABP3 slave.
-Axi4Demo This example illustrates how to implement a user AXI4 slave. bootloader This software is the bootloader for the system. common Provides linking for the makefiles. compatibilityDemo This example shows how to migrate a software application from the Sapphire SoC v1.1 to v2.0 or higher. coreTimerInterruptDemo This example shows how to use the clint timer with interrupt. coremark This example is a synthetic computing benchmark program. customInstructionDemo This example illustrates how to implement a custom instruction. dCacheFlushDemo This example illustrates how to invalidate the data cache. dhrystone This example is a synthetic computing benchmark program. driver This directory contains the system drivers for the peripherals (I 2 C, UART, SPI, etc.).
-Refer to API Reference on page 125 for details.
-FreeRTOS This example shows the example software projects targeting the RTOS freertosUartInterruptDemo This example illustrates the operation that uses UART interrupt with software execution done in the Free RTOS software framework. fpuDemo This example shows how to use the floating-point unit. gpioDemo This example shows how to control the GPIO and its interrupt. iCacheFlushDemo This example illustrates how to invalidate the instruction cache. inline ASM Demo This example illustrates utilizing the inline assembly feature. i2cDemo This example shows how to connect to an MCP4725 digital-to-analog converter (DAC) using an I 2 C peripheral. i2CEepromDemo This example illustrates how to use I 2 C driver to communicate with the on-board EEPROM device, AT24C01 on either the T120F324 or T120F576 Development Kit. i2cMasterDemo This example illustrates how to effectively utilize the Sapphire SoC as an I^2C master. i2cSlaveDemo This example illustrates how to effectively utilize the Sapphire SoC as an I^2 C slave. memTest This code performs a memory address and data test. nested Interrupt Demo This example shows how to set a higher priority to an interrupt routine, which allows the CPU to prioritize the task execution instead of other interrupts. openocdServer This folder provides launch scripts for the openOCD server.
-Refer to Debug - Multiple Cores on page 45 for details. semihostingDemo This examples shows how to use write and read debug messages through semihosting.
+Axi4Demo This example illustrates how to implement a user AXI4 slave. bootloader This software is the bootloader for the system. common Provides linking for the makefiles. clintTimerInterruptDemo This example shows how to use the clint timer with interrupt. coremark This example is a synthetic computing benchmark program. customInstructionDemo This example illustrates how to implement a custom instruction. dCacheFlushDemo This example illustrates how to invalidate the data cache. dhrystone This example is a synthetic computing benchmark program. driver This directory contains the system drivers for the peripherals (I 2 C, UART, SPI, etc.).
+Refer to API Reference on page 134 for details.
+FreeRTOS This example shows the example software projects targeting the RTOS. fpuDemo This example shows how to use the floating-point unit. gpioDemo This example shows how to control the GPIO and its interrupt. iCacheFlushDemo This example illustrates how to invalidate the instruction cache. inlineASMDemo This example illustrates utilizing the inline assembly feature. i2cDemo This example shows how to connect to an MCP4725 digital-to-analog converter (DAC) using an I 2 C peripheral. i2CEepromDemo This example illustrates how to use I 2 C driver to communicate with the on- board EEPROM device, AT24C01 on either the T120F324 or T120F576 Development Kit. i2cMasterDemo This example illustrates how to effectively utilize the Sapphire SoC as an ${\rm I}^2{\rm C}$ master. i2cSlaveDemo This example illustrates how to effectively utilize the Sapphire SoC as an ${\rm I}^2{\rm C}$ slave. memTest This code performs a memory address and data test. nestedInterruptDemo This example shows how to set a higher priority to an interrupt routine, which allows the CPU to prioritize the task execution instead of other interrupts. semihostingDemo This examples shows how to use write and read debug messages through semihosting. smpDemo This example illustrates how to use multiple cores to execute the Tiny encryption algorithm in parallel. spiDemo This code reads the device ID and JEDEC ID of a SPI flash device and echoes the characters on a UART. uartEchoDemo This example shows how to use the UART. uartInterruptDemo This exmple shows how to use a UART interrupt.

-Directory Description smpDemo This example illustrates how to use multiple cores to execute the Tiny encryption algorithm in parallel. spiDemo This code reads the device ID and JEDEC ID of a SPI flash device and echoes the characters on a UART. spiReadFlash This example shows how to read from a SPI flash device. spiWriteFlash This example shows how to write to a SPI flash device. uartEchoDemo This example shows how to use the UART. uartInterruptDemo This exmple shows how to use a UART interrupt. userInterruptDemo This example demonstrates user interrupts with UART messages. userTimerDemo This example shows how to use the user timer with interrupt.
+Directory Description userInterruptDemo This example demonstrates user interrupts with UART messages. userTimerDemo This example shows how to use the user timer with interrupt.